Foods to Avoid if You Have a Yeast Infection

 For people uncomfortable with taking medicines to clear the infection it is possible to get rid of a yeast infection by purely dietary means.

 These are some of the foods to be avoided while fighting a yeast infection.
-You may also want to check out this article, highlighting 10 foods not to eat if you have fungal or yeast overgrowth.

 Sugar feeds a yeast infection, exacerbating the symptoms and prolonging the discomfort.
 Anyone who has ever tried their hand at baking bread and seen the way the yeast reacts violently, bubbling and expanding, when mixed with sugar will have an instant understanding of why it is important to dramatically reduce, or completely cut your sugar intake while fending off a yeast infection.